Electricity: Inexpensive, Reliable and Clean

 Two lunchtime forums followed by deliberative workshops were convened in late 2017 to examine the emerging future in this field, co-hosted with the TJ Ryan Foundation, Queensland’s home-grown think tank, with the support of the Department of Energy and Water Supply.
 Sponsorship of the Queensland Government under its Advance Queensland program is acknowledged with thanks.

-A summary of the plenary discussion sessions is available but is somewhat unstructured so does not carry the Society’s formal endorsement.
+An accompanying summary of the plenary discussion sessions is available but is somewhat unstructured so does not carry the Society’s formal endorsement.

 Transitioning to a distributed future

 On 8 September 2017 the Society hosted a Lunchtime Forum featuring keynote speaker Alan Pears AM, presenting on trends in electricity supply and distribution.
 Alan Pears, Senior Industry Fellow at RMIT University, has been educated in engineering and teaching.
 He has been a highly regarded consultant on climate policy, energy efficiency, energy markets and practical design of green buildings, appliances and systems since 1991.
 He has been a member of the Victorian Government’s Expert Reference Panel for development of its Energy Efficiency and Productivity Strategy.
 He is a prominent media commentator, having written more than 30 articles for The Conversation opinion website.

 Prof Ian Lowe – the limits to growth in throughput of energy and materials through the economy.

 Michael Gutteridge – world views that shape the debate.

 Brendan Markey-Towler – the micro-economic model at the heart of the National Electricity Market and the strengths and limitations of competition as an organising principle.